gSchool/sql/Unit02a.md

 When finished, submit a pull request.

-* create a new database and name is it zoo
+* create a new database and name it zoo
 * import zoo.sql into that new database
 * using sql, write a query that selects all animals
 * select and display just the name of every animal